python/devguide/gitbootcamp.rst

    .. note::
-      `How to Write a Git Commit Message <https://chris.beams.io/posts/git-commit/>`_ is a nice article describing how to write good commit massage.
+      `How to Write a Git Commit Message <https://chris.beams.io/posts/git-commit/>`_ is a nice article describing how to write a good commit message.

 3. Press the ``Confirm squash and merge`` button.